David-Rodriguez-Garcia/portfolioChallenge/README.md

 - The detail screen will contain the title, the complete description, the image of the news item and a "View in browser" button.
 - In case of using third-party libraries, briefly justify the reason for each one.
 - The data source is free: any online dynamic xml or json feed.
-- A free repository must be created on Github (https://github.com/) or Bitbucket (https://bitbucket.org/) and make good use of the tool for the development and evolution of the App code.
+- A free repository must be created on Github (https://github.com/) or Bitbucket (https://bitbucket.org/) and a good use of the tool should be made for the development and evolution of the App code.

 Additional points will be given for:
 - Possibility of offline operation: the news should persist in the device so that if when starting the application there is no connectivity the last ones consulted are shown.